-“Let me guess”, she said.
+“Let me guess," she said.
 “Ham and eggs?”

 “Am I that predictable?”
 He smiled.

-“Also a classic”, he replied.
+“Also a classic," he replied.

-“I’m sorry”, he apologized and pulled his chair back, away from the table to stop making it bounce.
+“I’m sorry," he apologized and pulled his chair back, away from the table to stop making it bounce.
 The clinging sound of the table stopped but now she could see his legs shaking.
 Shit.
 He held his breath, wishing to run away.

-“You don’t have to apologize”, she said.
+“You don’t have to apologize," she said.

-Eli looked up at her afraid to find a horrified expression on her face, but she was looking at him as if he had just apologized for nocking a spoon off the table or something else completely normal.
+Eli looked up at her afraid to find a horrified expression on her face, but she was looking at him as if he had just apologized for knocking a spoon off the table or something else completely normal.
 At that moment, a waitress arrived with their coffees but instead of setting them down, she stared at his bouncing legs.

-“He’s fine”, Isabel replied.
+“He’s fine," Isabel replied.
 “Just leave the coffee, please.”

 The girl looked back at Isabel, finally taking her horrified eyes off Eli’s legs.

 “Are you sure?
-Shouldn’t I call someone?” suggested the waitress probably thinking he was having an epileptic attack or something.
+Shouldn’t I call someone?” the waitress suggested probably thinking he was having an epileptic attack or something.

-“We are sure, thank you”, Isabel insisted.
+“We are sure, thank you," Isabel insisted.

 The waitress looked back down at Eli’s legs and set down the cups still staring, before walking away slowly.
 Eli, pressed his hands over his thighs harder, begging them to stop, too ashamed to look at Isabel.

-“I… It’s just spasms”, he uttered without looking up.
+“I… It’s just spasms," he uttered without looking up.

 “It’s ok.
 You don’t have to explain.
-I’m not that dumb waitress”, she hissed.
+I’m not that dumb waitress," she hissed.